doryphores/django-prototype/README.md

 This app is tightly coupled with a specific Apache configuration using vhost aliases to serve django templates from anywhere on the developer's machine.

+This is a work in progress.
+Eventually, I want to add functionality to export optimised CSS and JS assets so they can be imported into a django app.

 ## Template tags

 On top of the standard django template tags and filters django-prototype adds the following prototyping tags: